Kobe Bryant: Back on top (2007–2010)

-During the 2009–10 season, Bryant made six game-winning shots including a buzzer-beating, one-legged 3-pointer against the Miami Heat on December 4, 2009.
-Bryant considered the shot "one of the luckiest he has made".
+During the 2009–10 season, Bryant made six game-winning shots including a buzzer-beating, one-legged three-pointer over Dwyane Wade on December 4, 2009, leading to the Lakers' narrow 108–107 victory over the Miami Heat.
+Bryant considered the shot "one of the luckiest he has made."
 A week later, Bryant suffered an avulsion fracture in his right index finger in a game against the Minnesota Timberwolves.
 Despite the injury, Bryant elected to continue playing, rather than take any time off to rest the injury.
-Five days after his finger injury, he made another game-winning shot, after missing on an opportunity in regulation, this time against the Milwaukee Bucks in an overtime game.
+Five days after his finger injury, Bryant made another game-winning shot, after missing on an opportunity in regulation, this time against the Milwaukee Bucks in an overtime game.
 Bryant also became the youngest player (31 years, 151 days) to reach 25,000 points in his career during the season, surpassing Chamberlain.
-He continued his dominant clutch plays making yet another game-winning three-pointer against the Sacramento Kings, and what would be the game-winning field goal against the Boston Celtics.
-The following day, he surpassed West to become the all-time leading scorer in Lakers franchise history.
-After being sidelined for five games by an ankle injury, Bryant made his return and made another clutch three-pointer to give the Lakers a one-point lead with four seconds remaining against the Memphis Grizzlies.
+Bryant continued his dominant clutch plays making yet another game-winning three-pointer against the Sacramento Kings, and what would be the game-winning field goal against the Boston Celtics.
+The following day, Bryant surpassed West to become the all-time leading scorer in Lakers franchise history.
+After being sidelined for five games by an ankle injury, which also forced him to miss the 2010 NBA All-Star Game despite being the Western Conference's leading vote-getter, Bryant made his return and made another clutch three-pointer to give the Lakers a one-point lead with four seconds remaining against the Memphis Grizzlies.
 Two weeks later, he made his sixth game-winning shot of the season, against the Toronto Raptors.